Contact processes on the integers: Monotonicity, coupling results

-We note that both the nearest neighbours assumption as well as the assumption that $\mu \geq \lambda$ in all three of the proofs in this subsection is crucial.

-The next lemma will be used repeatedly throughout this chapter, its proof given below is a simple extension of a well known result for the nearest neighbours contact process on $\Z$, see $\mbox{e.g.}$ $\cite{D80}$.
+The next lemma will be used repeatedly throughout this chapter, its proof given below is a simple extension of a well known result for the contact process on $\Z$ with nearest neighbours interaction, see $\mbox{e.g.}$ $\cite{D80}$.

 \begin{lem} Let $\eta'$ be any configuration such that $\eta'(0)= 1$ and $\eta'(x)= -1$ for all $x\geq1$.
 Consider $\zeta_{t}^{\eta'}$ with parameters $(\lambda,\mu)$ and let $r_{t}'= \sup\mathcal{I}(\zeta_{t}^{\eta'})$.
 For $(\lambda,\mu)$ such that $\mu \geq \lambda$, if $\zeta_{t}^{O}$ and $\zeta_{t}^{\eta'}$ are coupled by the graphical construction then the following property holds, for all $t\geq 0$,